-A total of 69 invitations to participate in the survey were transmitted to complainants who filed a complaint against a credit union which was closed during September through November 2020.
-A total of 16 responses were received for a 23 percent response rate.
+A total of 182 invitations to participate in the survey were transmitted to complainants who filed a complaint against a credit union, and those complaints were received between September and November of 2022 and 2023.
+A total of 25 responses were received for a 14 percent response rate.

-Approximately 75 percent of complainants found it relatively easy to file a complaint with the agency.
-Overall, 56 percent of respondents were satisfied the Department understood the basis of their complaint, while 19 percent were dissatisfied.
-However, only 31 percent felt our response addressed the important aspects of their complaint.

-Strategic Goal: To safeguard the interest of credit union members lawfully.
+Approximately 72 percent of complainants found it relatively easy to file a complaint with the agency.
+Overall, 52 percent of respondents were satisfied the Department understood the basis of their complaint, while 40 percent were dissatisfied.
+However, 44 percent felt our response addressed the important aspects of their complaint, up from 40 percent and 23 percent in the last two surveys.
+Strategic Goal: To safeguard the interest of credit union members.

-Strategic Objective: All credit union members have reasonable access to credit union services and are treated fairly and
+Strategic Objective: All credit union members have reasonable access to credit union services and are treated fairly and lawfully.